Skip to content

 Spanish Supreme Court · Criminal Chamber · Judgment no. 58/2026, of Jan 29, 2026 · Appeal no. 2647/2023

-In a case heard before the jury court for murder, several robberies with violence and attempted homicides, the Supreme Court clarifies how the review of these decisions operates.
+In a case heard before the jury court for murder and attempted homicides, the Supreme Court clarifies how the review of these decisions operates.
 The reasoning of the verdict requires the jury to list the means of evidence used, and it falls to the presiding judge to develop it in the judgment.
 Where the matter reaches cassation after going through appeal, the Supreme Court’s examination is limited to reviewing the lawfulness of the appeal judgment, respecting the proven facts.
-The Chamber upholds the convictions for murder and robbery and reduces the sentence for the attempted homicides by rejecting aggravating circumstances.
+The Chamber upholds the convictions for murder and reduces the sentence for the attempted homicides by rejecting aggravating circumstances.

 Criminal Code articles